redpen-cc/redpen-doc/source/format.rst

 Links
 ~~~~~

-To create the links, we wrap square brackets around the link label, and then round brackets around the URL.
+To create a link, wrap square brackets around the link's label and parentheses around the URL.
-This is a example.
+For example.

 .. code-block:: none